 - Share your gratitude

 This time of year offers a great opportunity for reflection.
 What’s gone really well this year?
 How has everyone been involved individually in the success of the organisation?
-What did your employees contribute that made all the difference in 2017?
+What did your employees contribute that made all the difference this year?
 The festive period can be an extremely busy time for many organisations, so there’s a good chance your employees haven’t taken much time to consider how their own input has impacted the organisation on the whole.

 With this in mind, take some time out this month to send individual notes (or emails) to your employees, to thank them for their involvement in what you’ve achieved together.
 It might be a specific project or piece of work they’ve been involved in, or it could be a positive, motivating attitude that inspires others.
 Whatever you love about your employees, Christmas is a great time to share your gratitude.
 A little extra appreciation and recognition goes a long way!